ribhuhooja/rhcs59-project/README.md

-Of these, VOID, ERASE, COMMUTE, and ANNIHILATE are the interaction combinator rules, OPERATE and SWITCH are for performing low-level computation (instead of dealing with Church numerals), CALL expands a reference into its net, and LINK links up the _wire_ x with the principal port of A. All-in-all, this is pretty faithful adaptation of the original rules, with four rules added for computation (but which don't alter semantics) and two rules added for memory-layout reasons (which also don't alter semantics).
+Of these, VOID, ERASE, COMMUTE, and ANNIHILATE are the interaction combinator rules, OPERATE and SWITCH are for performing low-level computation (instead of dealing with Church numerals), CALL expands a reference into its net, and LINK links up the _wire_ x with the principal port of A. All-in-all, this is a pretty faithful adaptation of the original rules, with four rules added for computation (but which don't alter semantics) and two rules added for memory-layout reasons (which also don't alter semantics).